-The existing driveway will not create additional site disturbance or soil compaction and will require the removal of only a few trees.
-The driveway will be 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
-The driveway is approximately 2,150 feet long therefore turn arounds will be required.
-The driveway is greater than 400 feet therefore pull-outs will be required.
+Access to the property from Boulder by taking Linden Dr west turn right on N. Cedar Brook and end at 584 N. Cedar Brook.
+The existing driveway will not create additional site disturbance or soil compaction and will require the removal of no trees.
+The driveway should be 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
+The driveway is approximately 127 feet long therefore no turn around or pullout will be required.